 Geographic and Alliance Strategy

-Delta's participation in the SkyTeam alliance — encompassing Air France, KLM, Czech Airlines, and others — provides global coverage and coordinated operations.
-SkyTeam commands approximately 17.8% of global market share, making it the largest airline alliance by capacity.
+Delta is a member of the SkyTeam alliance — encompassing Air France, KLM, and others — which provides global connectivity and coordinated operations.
+(Note: Czech Airlines ceased operations on October 26, 2024, and is no longer active in the alliance.)
+SkyTeam commands 17.8% of global market share, the second-largest alliance by capacity (Star Alliance is the largest at ~18%, per industry data 2024).
 This alliance provides Delta with:

 Transatlantic Network Leadership